Charging Your EV

 - Level 3 or DC fast chargers – DC fast chargers are currently the fastest chargers on the market.
 However, this type of charging is not well-suited for home installation due to the high cost and voltage required.
 In addition, not all EVs are DC fast charger compatible.
 If your car is compatible and you charge at a DC fast charger in the community, you can expect for it to completely recharge an empty battery in 15 minutes to an hour.

-If you do not already have a 240-volt outlet in your garage, a licensed contractor can install one for you.
-Installation costs will vary from house to house based on the electrical wiring.
+If you do not already have a 240-volt outlet in your garage, a licensed contractor can help you get set up to charge your EV.